-Τυροκαυτερή (Tyrokafteri), from the words tyros = cheese + kafteri = hot, in some places also called ktypiti or kopanisti is a dip or a spread with cheese and chili peppers.
-Kopanisti, takes its name from the cheese produced in the Cyclades and the Aegean, which is a type of soft cheese with a peppery, spicy
+“Kopanisti”, takes its name from the cheese produced in the Cyclades and the Aegean, which is a type of soft cheese with a peppery, spicy

-It is more usual to find it under the name tyrokafteri in most Greek tavernas and is ideal during winter to go with wine, ouzo or raki.
+It is more usual to find it under the name tyrokafteri in most Greek tavernas and is ideal to go with wine, ouzo or raki.

-Last week I thawed a big piece and made puff pastry tyropita but I still had some left, so I decided to make some tyrokafteri.
+Last week I thawed a big piece and made a tyropita with puff pastry but I still had some left, so I decided to make some tyrokafteri.

 Preparation and roasting time: 20 minutes